marcells/bloggy/Readme.md

     bloggy = require('bloggy'),
     engine = bloggy();

-// You may extend bloggy with some additional functionality engine.extendWith(require('bloggy-some-plugin'));
+// You may extend bloggy with some plugins (see below this code block) engine.extendWith(require('bloggy-some-plugin'));

 // Setup the path to the blog content and the unique url to each entry